-Mediation or other such informal resolution will not be used in allegations involving violent behavior, sexual misconduct, and /or sexual misconduct.
+Mediation or other such informal resolution will not be used in allegations involving violent behavior, sexual misconduct, and /or sexual assault.

 Administrative agreement option

-Following the completion of the fact finding investigation and prior to the start of the Student Conduct Council hearing process, the respondent may seek an administrative agreement with the Title IX coordinator or designee.
+Following the submission of a complaint and continuing through the fact-finding investigation prior to the start of the Student Conduct Council hearing process, the respondent may seek an administrative agreement with the designated administrator, typically the Dean of Students.
 Such an agreement includes acceptance of responsibility for a violation of the Sexual Misconduct Policy.
 Once committed, such acceptance cannot be withdrawn or appealed.
 Sanctions will be applied consistent with those set forth in section (H) of the hearing process below.
 Confidentiality and records will be maintained as indicated as well.

 Student Conduct Council (Sexual Misconduct) Hearing

-The hearing is intended to provide a full and fair opportunity for the reporter/complainant and respondent to present their accounts of events and for the Council to determine the facts of the case, make a determination regarding alleged violation of College regulations, and to recommend appropriate sanctions, if necessary.
+The hearing is intended to provide an opportunity for the reporter/complainant and respondent to address information in the investigative report as well as their accounts of events and for the Council to determine the facts of the case, make a determination regarding alleged violation of College regulations, and to recommend appropriate sanctions, if necessary.